myselfshravan/myselfshravan.github.io/README.md

 </p>
 This is my Developer portfolio Website built using HTML5, CSS3, JavaScript and jQuery.
 And this is one of my early project.
 Made a lot of changes till now.
-Recently I added dark theme toogle and an Easter egg
+Recently I added dark theme toogle and an Easter egg.
+I am also open for suggestions and Feedback.

 <a href="https://myselfshravan.github.io/" target="_blank">**Check it out!** 🚀</a>